 1. ‘But you don’t look sick’ or ‘Are you faking it?’

 The commonest symptom of SS is tender or painful skin lesions, but these are often covered up in some way, e.g. with make-up, by hair or clothing.
-Also, most of the symptoms of SS cannot be seen, but just because you can’t see them, doesn’t mean that someone with SS isn’t very sick or that they’re faking being ill.
+SS causes lots of other symptoms too, but most of them cannot be seen.
+However, just because you can’t see these symptoms doesn’t mean that they don’t exist, or that someone with SS isn’t very sick or that they’re faking being ill.

 2. ‘You should try this new diet or supplement.
 It can’t hurt to give it a try.’

 SS is an autoinflammatory condition caused by errors in the innate system, and there is no special diet or supplement that can correct these errors.
 Sometimes, a change in diet or certain vitamins and supplements might help to improve overall health, but they are certainly not a replacement for proper medical treatment.
 Some of these diets and supplements can even do more harm than good, and be very costly.
 For example, restrictive diets can lead to nutritional deficiency and health problems; certain supplements may not be safe to take or interact with medications; special diets and supplements can be something that many people with SS really can’t afford to buy, and their money could be better spent elsewhere.

 3. ‘I’m too busy to get ill’ or ‘You need to keep busy and just get on with it!’

 Never flippantly or smugly say to someone with SS, ‘I’m too busy to get ill’.
 Being busy is not a protection against illness, and no matter how busy or in demand you are, illness can still affect you and stop you from doing the things that you want or need to do at any time.
 People with SS don’t choose to get ill, and even when they desperately want to just ‘get on with it’, they can’t.
 Keeping busy isn’t going to make SS go away or lessen its impact, and doing too much can sometimes make symptoms worse.